 On this page, we’ve compiled a list of links to other pages that cover various topics related to Game Boy reverse engineering.
 Whether you’re interested in understanding the hardware architecture of the console, analyzing game code, or exploring the many mods and hacks that have been created by enthusiasts over the years, you’ll find a wealth of resources and information on the pages we’ve linked to.

 So grab your Game Boy and get ready to dive into the exciting world of Game Boy reverse engineering!

 Main specs of the original GameBoy:

-When it comes to finding a game to reverse engineer it can be helpful to look at games that are cross-platform to compare builds.
-But the most valuable reverse engineering projects tend to be the platform exclusives as these are games people can no longer play on modern consoles.
+When it comes to finding a game to reverse engineer, it can be helpful to look at games that are cross-platform to compare builds.
+But the most valuable reverse engineering projects tend to be the platform exclusives, as these are the games people can no longer play on modern consoles.

 The Game Boy has a variant of the Zilog Z80 processor, well technically it is a CPU between the